 You can pump up most car tires with a bicycle pump.
 As long as the floor pump has a Schrader valve fitting and can withstand the friction of pumping for several minutes, it can be done.
 Make sure that the leak is slow, the bead isn’t broken and the car tires aren’t too big.

 I’ve pumped up a car tire with a bike pump several times.
 I needed to get somewhere in a hurry only to find that the tire with the slow leak we’d ignored for over a week was now flat.

 We didn’t have an air compressor.

 So, thinking I had super mechanic skills, I grabbed our red Schwinn standard bike pump and got to work.
 It took me around 25 minutes of pumping before I had around 20 psi in the tire.

-That was enough to make it to the gas station to get it filled up and because it was a slow leak I was able to ignore it for a few more days until I got it repaired.
+That was enough to make it to the gas station to get it filled up, and because it was a slow leak, I could ignore it for a few more days until I got it repaired.

 It may seem like a silly notion to you, but it can be done in a pinch… but there are a few caveats to dealing with flat tires when all you have is a bike pump.